 The daily recommended dose of zinc for men is 11 mg per day, while for women it’s 8 mg per day.

 While low zinc levels are rare, as I stated earlier, they tend to occur in vegetarians, vegans, athletes, and people who sweat a lot because your body loses zinc when it sweats.

 Of course, if you don’t get enough zinc in your diet you can always supplement, but before you do, it’s important to consider a few things:

 - It is possible to get too much zinc.
 For most people a dose of just no more than 15 mg per day is sufficient.
 Do not take a higher dosage unless recommended by your doctor or naturopath.

-- Zinc supplements may interact with certain medications so be sure to check with your doctor or pharmacist to find out if zinc supplements are safe for you based upon the medications that you are currently taking.
+- Beware that Zinc supplements may interact with certain medications so be sure to check with your doctor or pharmacist to find out if zinc supplements are safe for you based upon the medications that you are currently taking.

 - Zinc supplements are best taken by themselves no less than 2-hours away from other medications or supplements and should be taken with food.